Ms-Meredith-McD/JavaScriptQuiz/README.md

 5. When the game is over the user can save their initials and their score
 6. User also has the option to view stored high scores

+## Installation
+No installation is needed to use this resource, simply follow the link to the webpage

 ## Screenshot